werdeil/deezer-flac-download/README.md

 ## Usage

+### Albums

 1. Find the album's ID by navigating to it and looking at the URL.
 It's the string of numbers.
 1. `go run . album <album_id>`

 You can also download multiple albums: `go run . album 1234 2345 3456`.

+### Playlists

+1. Find the playlist's ID by navigating to it and looking at the URL — it's the string of numbers.
+1. `go run . playlist <playlist_id>`

+You can also download multiple playlists in one command: `go run . playlist 1234 2345`.

 ## Note